• Raghavendra Nagar, Nacharam, Hyderabad.

 • Surgical Interventions: In some severe cases, surgery may be required to address underlying nerve damage.

 Conclusion Phantom pain and phantom sensations are complex and often misunderstood phenomena.
 While treatment options are available, they often require a personalized approach.
 Ongoing research continues to explore more effective ways to address and relieve this enigmatic condition, offering hope to those affected by it.
+Schedule an appointment with our expert pain physician today.

 Leave a Reply